PalisadoesFoundation/talawa-admin/README.md

 # Documentation

 1. You can install the software for this repository using the steps in our [INSTALLATION.md](INSTALLATION.md) file.
-1. Want to contribute to our code base?
+1. Do you want to contribute to our code base?
 Look at our [CONTRIBUTING.md](CONTRIBUTING.md) file to get started.
 There you'll also find links to:
     1. Our code of conduct documentation in the [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) file.
     1. How we handle the processing of new and existing issues in our [ISSUE_GUIDELINES.md](ISSUE_GUIDELINES.md) file.
     1. The methodologies we use to manage our pull requests in our [PR_GUIDELINES.md](PR_GUIDELINES.md) file.